ArneGockeln/arnegockelndotcom/index.md

 ## Technical Skills

 I love the open source world and everything related to it.
 Mainly I work with **macOS and Linux**.
-My preferred **programming languages** are **C/C++, Swift, PHP and Bash**.
-I like to use the **Qt framework** or **AppKit** to develop desktop and mobile applications, but I'm also a fan of **ncurses, bash scripting and command line programs**.
+My preferred **programming languages** are **C/C++, Python, PHP and Bash**.
+I like to use the **Qt framework** to develop desktop and mobile applications, but I'm also a fan of **ncurses, bash scripting and command line programs**.

 {% include figure.html image="/uploads/072019/techstacklogos.png" w="1280" h="400" alt="TechStack Logos c++,qt,php,wordpress,debian,macos" %}

 ## What are algorithms?

 You can think of an algorithm as a recipe that describes the exact steps needed to solve a problem or reach a goal.
 A programming algorithm describes how to do something and the computer will do it exactly that way every time.
-But first you have to convert the algorithm into a language the computer will understand, like the programming languages c++ or swift.
+But first you have to convert the algorithm into a language the computer will understand, like the programming languages C++ or Python.

 In the design process we can write an algorithm as a list of steps using text or as a picture with shapes and arrows called a flowchart.